IDAES/examples-pse/README.md

 2. Add the notebook's directory to `build.yml`

 This configuration tells `build.py` where to find notebooks and how to build the Sphinx documentation.
+The top-level key is `notebooks`, under which go general settings, then each directory tree containing Jupyter Notebooks has an entry in the list under `notebooks.directories`.
-For a Jupyter Notebook, each notebook needs to be somewhere under one of the directories that result from combining the `notebook.source_base` prefix with one of the `directories.source` values.
-Note that the `directories.match` value, if present, will restrict notebooks to ones with that string included in their filename.
+The path to the directory tree is constructed by combining the `notebook.source_base` prefix with the `notebook.directories.source` value.
+Note that the
+`notebook.directories.match` value, if present, will restrict notebooks to ones with that value included in their filename.

+For example:

+    # keep going even if some notebooks fail to execute
+    continue: true
+    # base of all notebooks
+    source_base: src
+    # base of all output
+    output_base: docs
+    # base for sphinx generated HTML pages
+    html_dir: _build/html
+    # template for creating Sphinx wrapper pages (see 3)
+    template: docs/jupyter_notebook_sphinx.tpl
+    # sub-directories for notebooks
+    directories:
+          # find notebooks in src/workshops/*
+        - source: workshops
+          # put generated docs in docs/tutorials/*
+          output: tutorials
+          # only process notebooks with "Solution" in filename
+          match: Solution

 3. Add the notebook's wrapper to the index page